TaskPort for Jira — Documentation

 For a Notion Database

-- Open the Notion database you want to sync.
+- Open the Notion database you want to create Jira issues from.

 - Click the ... (three dots) menu in the top-right corner.